-The Implementation Guides provide a written overview of what you need to accomplish to get Wixie up and running for teachers, students, and support staff.
+The Implementation Guide provides an overview of what you need to accomplish to get Wixie up and running for teachers, students, and support staff.
 Use the checklist to get an overview of tasks, assign roles, and set dates for completion.

 Wixie accounts give students access to the authoring tool, and connect student work to their teacher, or teachers.
 Common ways schools provision Wixie are with OneRoster, Clever, a CSV upload, or by entering data manually.